-My Kindergartener came home with his first list of sight words, and my job was to help him remember them.
-We are going to need some sight word activities to get started!
+My kindergartener came home with his first list of sight words, and my job was to help him remember them.
+We’re going to need some sight word activities to get started!
 The good news?
 Teaching activities for sight words for Kindergarten is my jam.

 RELATED: Here are 30 Kindergarten activities to keep hands-on learning alive!